Frequently Asked Questions

 HOW MANY HOURS DO I HAVE TO COMPLETE FOR MY INTERNSHIP?

-A 2-unit intern must complete 60 hours by the end of the quarter (about 6 hours a week).
-A 5-unit intern must complete 120 hours by the end of the quarter (about 12 hours a week).
+• A 2-unit intern must complete 60 hours by the end of the quarter (about 6 hours a week).
+Note: A minimum of 54 work hours are required to pass this internship.

 ____________________________________________________________________________________________